 You can debate all you want about whether or not a pair of underwear with the word “pants” in the name is actually underwear, but as long as they are lingerie, they deserve to be counted.
 Tap pants, or side-cut shorts, are a type of shorts with slits up the sides that mimic French knickers in style and fit.
 Of all the types of underwear listed, tap pants provide the most rear coverage, but as mentioned, the slits on the sides can be just as revealing as a cheeky undie.
 With all of that said, this style probably works best as loungewear or a beach cover-up rather than an actual pair of panties.

 Now that you’re familiar with all the different types of women’s underwear styles, which do you think you’ll try next?
 Do you fancy a cheeky panty, or do you prefer to kick back in a pair of boyshorts?
-Are you ready to try a slimming style, or a lusty lingerie look instead?
+Are you ready to try a slimming cotton underwear style, or lusty lace underwear look instead?
 Will this inspire you to wear thongs, or are you staying true to your full coverage?
 Whatever underwear style you choose, make sure to opt for the seamless version to avoid visible panty lines and save yourself from shame!
 EBY makes it fun to wear seamless panties with our unique patterns, limited-edition collections, and frequent underwear releases.
 Plus, EBY’s subscription program allows you to purchase fresh new undies four times a year!
 So what are you waiting for?
 Join the movement here.